 Remove the left and right fuel filter assemblies as detailed in Section 5.9.
 Check the condition of the filter.
-Replace if necessary.
+Replace the filter if necessary.
 Make sure that all holes in the filter body are clear.
-Clean if necessary.

 6.3.6 Emergency Pilot Light Safety Button